msiqueira553/elementary-dropbox-mods/README.md

 Extract the contents of the .zip file to a folder.
 From inside the folder, right-click and choose "Open In... > Terminal"

-Once the terminal window opens, you can either type:
+Once the terminal window opens, follow these steps:

 	./dropbox-elementary.sh

-to simply fix Dropbox so that the icons will display, or:

 	sudo ./dropbox-elementary.sh

-which will give you the extra options of installing the elementary themed icons and restarting your system to complete installation.
+	./dropbox-elementary.sh

+Running without sudo will allow you to install Dropbox and modify it to display properly in elementary.
+Running with sudo allows you to install icons.

+Install icons before modifying your installation for the best experience.

-## After installation
+## After Installation

 The changes should take affect immediately.
 If you weren't given any error messages, try restarting your system first before notifying me of the issue.
 If a problem does persist, please let me know [here](https://github.com/nathandyer/elementary-dropbox-mods/issues).